apace100/origins-docs/docs/types/power_types/action_when_hit.md

     "bientity_action": {
         "type": "origins:damage",
         "amount": 2,
-        "source": {
-            "name": "thorns"
+        "damage_type": "minecraft:thorns"
     }
 }
-}
 ```

-This example will deal 1 heart of damage to any entities that attacks the entity that has the power, quite similar to having an armor item that has the Thorns enchantment
+This example will deal 1 heart of damage to any entities that attacks the entity that has the power, quite similar to having an armor item that has the Thorns enchantment.